jecs-imperial/integers/README.md

 ```
 Now the term `zero` is both a natural number and an integer, because the  re-declaration of the `NaturalNumber` type ensures that all natural numbers are integers.
 Note that since this package depends on the [natural numbers](https://openmathematics.org/#natural-numbers) package, this is indeed a re-declaration.
 Re-declarations in order to afford sub-typing are one reason why this package should be regarded as experimental.
-One possible solution is to add the `Integer` type definition to the [natural-numbers](https://openmathematics.org/#natural-numbers) itself.
+One possible way around this might be to add the `Integer` type definition to the natural numbers package itself.

 To continue, negative integers are then defined axiomatically: